smu160/smu160.github.io/content/posts/fft_and_quantum.md

 The second row corresponds to the memory access patterns required to apply a single-qubit gate to target qubit $1$.
-Note how each chunk is composed of $4$ amplitudes, and the chunk can be bisected at the midpoint to give us two 0-side amplitudes and two 1-side amplitudes. corresponds to being on the left/right side of the chunk, or 0 side and 1 side.
+Note how each chunk is composed of $4$ amplitudes, and the chunk can be bisected at the midpoint to give us two 0-side amplitudes and two 1-side amplitudes.

 The third row corresponds to the memory access patterns required to apply a single-qubit gate to target qubit $2$.
-Note how each chunk is composed of $8$ amplitudes, and the chunk can be bisected at the midpoint to give us four 0-side amplitudes and four 1-side amplitudes. corresponds to being on the left/right side of the chunk, or 0 side and 1 side.
+Note how each chunk is composed of $8$ amplitudes, and the chunk can be bisected at the midpoint to give us four 0-side amplitudes and four 1-side amplitudes.

 The fourth row corresponds to the memory access patterns required to apply a single-qubit gate to target qubit $3$.
-Note how each chunk is composed of $16$ amplitudes, and the chunk can be bisected at the midpoint to give us eight 0-side amplitudes and eight 1-side amplitudes. corresponds to being on the left/right side of the chunk, or 0 side and 1 side.
+Note how each chunk is composed of $16$ amplitudes, and the chunk can be bisected at the midpoint to give us eight 0-side amplitudes and eight 1-side amplitudes.

 So given a state composed of $n$ qubits, we have $2^{n} = N$ complex nums.
 For a given qubit (i.e., 0, 1, 2, 3), we have a *stride* of $2^{t}$, and the size